fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/tie-breaker.md

 If Mint wins the first tie-breaker, there will be a second tie-breaker round on my laptop.
 I use a [Framework laptop](https://frame.work/) and want to upgrade it the the latest mainboard.
 Once I've performed the upgrade, if Mint won the previous tie-breaker, then I will start with Linux Mint on the new hardware.
 If Mint works and I don't run into any issues, then it will be a complete win for Mint and I won't move onto Fedora, since Fedora has official support from the Framework team on most of their laptops.
 If I run into any kinds of issues with Mint not supporting the new hardware, then I'll move over to Fedora where I am much more confident that everything will work.

+## Notes
+* Tried using Elden Ring for GPU testing, but it wouldn't run
+  * I remember it working on Mint, so I'll try again right before switching and then try it on Mint